Skip to main content

 FAQs

-No, switching funds within a ULIP is tax-free, unlike mutual funds, where capital gains tax applies.
+No, switching funds within a ULIP is tax-free, unlike mutual funds, a fund switch in ULIP is treated as a redemption and attracts capital gains tax.

 A ULIP calculator helps estimate returns, plan fund allocation, and understand tax implications before investing.

-ULIPs offer tax-free fund switching, while mutual funds attract capital gains tax on every transaction.
+ULIPs offer tax-free fund switching, while mutual funds attract capital gains tax on every redemption or switch.

 Yes, ULIPs allow seamless switching between equity and debt funds based on market conditions and investment goals.